jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 }
 ```

-The `<button>` expression here is actually the JSX way of calling the `React.createElement('button')` statement, which is not actually a representation of an HTML Button element — it’s a React element.
+The `<button>` expression here is actually the JSX way of calling the `React.createElement('button')` statement, which is not actually a representation of an HTML Button element — it's a React element.

 You can gain access to the actual HTML element by creating a React reference and passing it to the element itself.